raul23/SimulRPi/README_pypi.rst

          is channel 17 which is associated by default with the keyboard key *cmd_r*. (default: 17)
 -k       The name of the key associated with the button channel.
 The name
-         must be one of those recognized by the *pynput* module.
+         must be one of those recognized by the module *pynput*.
 See the *SimulRPi* documentation for a list of valid key names: https://bit.ly/2Pw1OBe.
 Example: *alt*, *cmd_r* (default: *cmd_r*) -t       Total time in seconds the LEDs will be blinking. (default: 4)